vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Info/Basics.md

+---
+title: "Basic debugging"
+description: "Common steps applicable to most problems."
+---
 # Basic debugging

 > it doesn't work
 > 😢 pls help!

-When you have an issue, there are some common steps that are often applicable to every problem.
-Internalising these and making sure they're covered when you encounter problems, will allow you to quickly solve issues alone.
+When you have an issue, there are common steps applicable to most problems.
+Internalising these and covering them when you encounter problems, allows you to quickly solve issues alone.

 ## Check the object setup is correct
 If you are using MonoBehaviours, there are some basics that should be checked: